jaychakr/330-final-project-back-end/README.md

 The routes, DAOs, and models for conversations and messages have not been written yet.
 I am considering whether or not I want to include that portion of the project since it may require Socket.IO for real-time functionality.
 The posts and comments CRUD routes I have already completed meet the project requirement for 2 sets of CRUD routes (not counting authentication).
 I also need to write the actual tests in users.test.js, posts.test.js, and comments.tests.js.
 I have confirmed that connectDB, stopDB, and clearDB from test-utils.js are working as expected.
 I have indexes in my post and comment schemas but still need to set up one of text search, aggregations, or lookups.
 I may implement text search by creating a feature in which you can search for users by username, or search for posts containing a certain keyword in its description.
 While the current front-end allows you to create a new user, login, post, and comment, I still need to setup the front-end to allow for post and comment editing and deletion for logged in users.
 I also need to create an admin user that will be authorized to delete any post or comment.

+Update: The routes for conversations and messages are complete with real-time functionality using socket.io in the express server and socket.io-client in the react app.
+Still working to set up individual conversation pages.

 ## Proposal and Task Breakdown
 ### Your Final Project proposal is due.
 You should submit a link to a GitHub project that will house your submission.
 The project README should contain your project proposal.
 Your proposal should include: